sixhobbits/za-tender-expansions-deviations/README.md

 This project's goal is to

 * Scrape the PDFs from that site
-* Extract the data into something more standable
+* Extract the data into something more standard
 * Analyse it to look for anything weird or interesting

 ## Current status